 Statement Annotations - The annotation elements dfdl:assert, dfdl:discriminator, dfdl:setVariable, and dfdl:newVariableInstance.
 Also called DFDL Statements.

-Statically - A DFDL Implementation can analyze a DFDL schema and determine the presence of many kinds of errors.
+Static Analysis - A DFDL Implementation can analyze a DFDL schema and determine the presence of many kinds of errors.
 This is called static analysis, compilation of the schema, or determining the presence of the error statically.

-Surrogate Pair - A Unicode character whose character code value is greater than 0xFFFF can be encoded into variable-width UTF-16BE or UTF-16LE (which are variable-width encodings when the DFDL property utf16Width is 'variable').
+Surrogate Pair - A Unicode character whose character code value is greater than 0xFFFF can be encoded into variable-width UTF-16BE or UTF-16LE (which are variable-width encodings when the DFDL property dfdl:utf16Width is 'variable').
 In this case the representation uses two adjacent code units each of which is called a surrogate, and the pair of which is called a surrogate pair.

 Target Length - When unparsing, the length (in dfdl:lengthUnits) of an item's representation is the target length.
 The length of the content corresponding to a logical data value in the Infoset may be shorter or longer than the target length, in which case padding or truncation may be necessary to make the logical data content conform to the target length.
 Rules for when padding and truncation occur, and how they are applied are specific to simple data types and are controlled by a number of DFDL format properties.

 Text - Consisting of characters in some character set encoding.
-Normally we think of text data as being human readable, but many character set encodings contain special control characters that are not human readable but we call data containing these text anyway.
+Normally we think of text data as being human-readable, but many character set encodings contain special control characters that are not human-readable, but we call data containing these text anyway.
 The dfdl:encoding property is required in order to decode/encode the text.

 Text Representation - Of type xs:string, or of other types (except xs:hexBinary) with property dfdl:representation 'text'.
 Note that type xs:hexBinary never has text representation.
 This term specifically refers to the representation of the SimpleContent region being textual.

-Textual - See Text.
+Textual – Of type Text.

 Twos-Complement - A very common scheme for representing binary integers within data.
 A positive integer consisting of N bits is represented as its base-2 absolute value.
 A negative integer is represented as the complement (all bits inverted) of its absolute value plus 1.